-The following tables provide sample calculations and comparative information for base tuition and fees for fulltime attendance for WOU.
+The following tables provide calculations and comparative information for base tuition and fees for fulltime attendance for WOU.

-WOU also provide tuition a calculator for the purpose of estimating cost of attendance:
+WOU also provides an online tuition calculator for estimating cost of attendance.
+That online tuition calculator is available here: www.wou.edu/admin/business/tuitioncalc/

-WOU www.wou.edu/admin/business/tuitioncalc/